Blog/Article

 How powerful is a bare metal server?

-Bare Metal servers can appear in a range of options for you to choose from, with some providers even allowing clients to tailor the servers to their specific needs.
+Bare Metal servers can appear in a range of options for you to choose from, with some providers even allowing custom servers, in which clients tailor the servers to their specific needs.

 So let's take a look into Latitude.sh's portfolio to see how powerful these servers can be: